audiomuze/tagminder/README.md

-At present, Tagminder's specific capabilitirs are as follows:
+At present, Tagminder's specific capabilities are as follows:

 #### General tag cleanup